 Here we list strategies of deciding upon the correct backpack:

 - As for the final step, inspect the features of the backpack and align it with your needs.
-Needs may be like a backpack with light weight material, compartment for hydration pack, better ventilation system, more compartments for keeping essential gears and many more tha you feel help in making your trip fun and hassle-free.
+Needs may be like a backpack with lightweight material, compartment for the hydration pack, better ventilation system, more compartments for keeping essential gears and much more than you feel help in making your trip fun and hassle-free.